Andrew Billings

-Andrew Mitchell Billings (born March 6, 1995) is an American football defensive tackle for the Chicago Bears of the National Football League (NFL).
-He played college football at Baylor and was drafted by the Cincinnati Bengals in the fourth round of the 2016 NFL Draft.
+Andrew Mitchell Billings (born March 6, 1995) is an American professional football defensive tackle for the Chicago Bears of the National Football League (NFL).
+He played college football for the Baylor Bears and was selected by the Cincinnati Bengals in the fourth round of the 2016 NFL draft.

-Early years
+Early life

 Billings attended Waco High School in Waco, Texas.
 He was rated by Rivals.com as a four-star recruit and committed to Baylor University to play college football.
 Billings also competed in powerlifting during high school and broke Mark Henry's Texas record with 2,010 pounds.
-The record was set with an 805-pound squat, 500 pound bench press, and a 705-pound dead lift.
+The record was set with an 805-pound squat, 500-pound bench press, and a 705-pound dead lift.

 College career

 As a true freshman at Baylor in 2013, Billings played in 11 games and made two starts while recording 29 total tackles.
-As a sophomore in 2014, he started all 13 games and was named All-Big 12 after recording 37 tackles and two sacks.
+As a sophomore in 2014, he started all 13 games and was named 1st Team All-Big 12 Conference after recording 37 tackles and two sacks.
+In his 2015 junior season, he started in 12 games, posting career highs in total tackles (39), solo tackles (31), tackles for loss (14), and sacks (5.5).
+His efforts earned him Big 12 Co-Defensive Player of the Year (shared with Emmanuel Ogbah), Big 12 Defensive Lineman of the Year, and 1st Team All-Big 12 Conference honors.
+Billings finished his college career with 106 total tackles, 14 tackles for loss, 8 sacks, and 2 forced fumbles.